Logo: Institute of Slush Hydrogen.

 - Fellow, Cryogenics and Superconductivity Society of Japan.

-- PhD (Kyushu Univ.), PhD thesis “Study of hydrogen liquefaction and slush hydrogen production”.
+- Ph.D. from Kyushu Univ. and PhD thesis “Study of hydrogen liquefaction and slush hydrogen production”.

 - He engaged in research and development work on liquid and slush hydrogen technologies, H-Ⅰ, H-Ⅱ, and H-ⅡA rockets, cryogenic liquefier and refrigerator, etc. for Mitsubishi Heavy Industries, Ltd. (MHI) (1975-2004).

 - He is currently an emeritus professor of Tohoku University, and Representative of Institute of Slush Hydrogen.
-He was a guest professor of Japan Aerospace Exploration Agency (JAXA) (Apr.
-2016-Mar.
-2018).
+He was a guest professor of Japan Aerospace Exploration Agency (JAXA) from Apr.
+2016 to Mar.
+2018.

-- His awards include the Academic Award (1973, Japan Aeronautic Association), the Best Technology Award (2008, The Japanese Society for Multiphase Flow), the Best Research Paper Award (2011, Cryogenics and Superconductivity Society of Japan: CSSJ), the Best Research Achievement Award (2015, CSSJ), etc. He is a Fellow, CSSJ.
+- His awards include the Academic Award of Japan Aeronautic Association in 1973, the Best Technology Award of The Japanese Society for Multiphase Flow in 2008, the Best Research Paper Award of Cryogenics and Superconductivity Society of Japan: CSSJ) in 2011, the Best Research Achievement Award of CSSJ in 2015, etc. He is a Fellow of CSSJ.

 - He has published 51 refereed papers, and 55 technical papers, and given 22 invited lectures, and over 100 presentations at international and domestic conferences in the areas of cryogenics, fluid dynamics, and heat transfer engineering.
 He has also obtained 51 patents.